Flow Motion Fit FAQs

 For aerial, wear fitted clothing that covers the backs of your knees and armpits, such as leggings and a fitted top.
 This helps protect your skin as you get used to the movements.
 Crop tops are NOT recommended.

 Pole is typically the opposite!
 Shorts and a sports bra or tank top are recommended to allow skin contact with the pole, which provides grip.
-However, wear whatever makes you feel comfortable!
-If you’re unsure about a particular class, just send me a message!
+However, wear whatever makes you feel confident.

 Additional Tips:

-Avoid lotion on the day of class, as it can make gripping difficult.
+Avoid lotion and deodorant on the day of class, as it can make gripping difficult.

 Do NOT wear jewelry, as it poses a safety hazard and can damage equipment.